ILIAS-eLearning/ILIAS/docs/development/js/js-coding-style.md

 ### Declare Globals

-If global identifiers like `$`or `il` are being used the should be declared at the top of the file
+If global identifiers like `$`or `il` are being used, they should be declared at the top of the file.

 ```
 /* global $, il */
 ```